 What Happens If I Don’t Do A PUWER Risk Assessment?

 It is always in the best interests of any business or organisation to make sure they fully comply with all PUWER regulations.
 Compliance will ensure that your employees and the general public stay safe from harm or injury.

 Additionally, heavy penalties are associated with non-compliance with PUWER regulations and associated health and safety legislation such as HSWA, LOLER, and MHSWR.
 These penalties can include heavy fines, criminal charges, even imprisonment.

 PUWER regulations are enforced by HSE inspectors, who are empowered to examine and investigate any and all relevant equipment and records in your workplace.
 If necessary, HSE inspectors can halt operations to take measurements, samples or photographs.
 They may also dismantle, remove and take possession of any articles or substances.

 They may question employers and employees and issue enforcement and/or prohibition notices, and can also legally stop work from continuing to initiate prosecution proceedings.

 How to Find Further Information and Training

+You can also obtain a PUWER certificate to be able to conduct risk assessments in accordance with these regulations.
 If you are interested in furthering your knowledge on PUWER or any other associated health and safety issues, you can find a wealth of information via these sources: